Link copied!

 Breath-Spirit-Wind

-In this prayer-meditation, we explore the experience of the spirit-breath that is already fully here now, within and all throughout.
+In this prayer-meditation, we feel the spirit-breath that is already fully here now, within and all throughout.

-"Ruha blows where it wishes, and you hear its sound, but you do not know where it comes from or where it goes.
-So it is with everyone who is born of Ruha." — John 3:8
+"Ruha blows where she wills, and you hear her sound, but you don't know where she comes from or where she goes.
+So it is with everyone born of Ruha." — John 3:8

 Closer than close.